ShishirNaresh23/Node_Typeorm_Typescript/README.md

 # Create a Rest API with Express, PostgreSQL, TypeOrm, and TypeScript

-This repo is about to explain how to create a simple Rest API using Express framework, PostgreSQL, and coding with TypeScript.
+This repo is about, how to create a simple Rest API using Express framework, PostgreSQL, and coding with TypeScript.

 ## Prerequisites